High car ownership, few 20mph roads: Annual scorecard gives Havering streets low health rating

 The borough also recorded having the joint-lowest percentage of adults cycling five times per week, at just 0.9pc.

-A spokesperson for Healthy Streets Scorecard said quick wins could include declaring a climate emergency and increasing the number of streets with 20mph speed limits.
+A spokesperson for Healthy Streets Scorecard said quick wins for the borough could include declaring a climate emergency, increasing streets with 20mph speed limits and putting more controlled parking zones (CPZs) in place.

 In the "medium term", they suggested the council could "tackle the speeding, through motor traffic that blights neighbourhood streets" and create more protected cycle tracks.